Local service page

 These are the practical questions households usually ask before choosing cricket practice nets in Cunningham Road, Bangalore.

 Price depends on lane size, net height, frame or support need, top cover and impact direction.
-Photos can give a first idea, but the final quote is confirmed after measurement and access check.
+Photos can give a first idea, but the final estimate is confirmed after measurement and access check.

 Send the full practice area, batting direction, nearby glass or vehicles, side boundaries and available fixing points.
 A wider photo showing height or outside access helps the team judge fixing and safety needs before visiting.